c-jai/Python-practice/README.md

 # Python-practice

-I commit code snippets written in Python for practice.
+Contains code snippets written by me in Python for practice.
 It also contains code snippets that have proved useful to me in solving problems.